doofin/pre_expectation/README.md

 # pre_expectation

-impl and demo for A Pre-Expectation Calculus for Probabilistic Sensitivity
+An embedded Domain Specific Language (eDSL) in Scala for probabilistic programs, supporting assertions,assumption and loop invariants for paper "A Pre-Expectation Calculus for Probabilistic Sensitivity"

 # requirements